allenjzhang/typespec-e2e-demo/todoApp/servers/aspnet/README.md

 All operations are implemented with internal memory storage.

-For create operations, the server will echo your request back and update the internal storage with an id created with it.
+For create operations, the server will echo your request back and update the internal storage with an id `0` (see the next section for details).

 For get and list operations, the server will query the internal storage and give back the results.